 Loosestrife (Lysimachia sp.)

-I'm not referring to Purple Loosestrife (Lythrum salicaria), which is on the invasive lists of several states.
-Lysimachia plants may not be invasive, but they sure can travel.
-To be fair, not all species are trouble makers.
+Purple Loosestrife (Lythrum salicaria) is on the invasive lists of several states, but Lysimachia plants, although not necessarily invasive, sure can travel.
+To be fair, not all species are troublemakers.
 Several are too tender to make it through colder winters.
-But 2 species I would warn against are Gooseneck Loosestrife (Lysimachia clethroides) and Purple Leaved Loosestrife (Lysimachia ciliata 'Purpurea').
+But 2 species to warn against are Gooseneck Loosestrife (Lysimachia clethroides) and Purple Leaved Loosestrife (Lysimachia ciliata 'Purpurea').

-Gooseneck Loosestrife can look like a gaggle of geese,... when it's in bloom.
-The flower curve down, then up, like beaks.
+Gooseneck Loosestrife can look like a gaggle of geese when it's in bloom.
+The... flowers curve down, then up, like beaks.
 It usually takes a few years before it starts sending out its rhizomes in earnest, but don't become complacent, it will happen eventually.

-I find Purple Leaved Loosestrife the worst offender, of the two.
-It looks very pretty, when the purple leaves fist come out in the spring.
+Purple Leaved Loosestrife is perhaps the worst offender, of the two.
+It looks very pretty when the purple leaves first come out in the spring.
 The yellow flowers aren't much to speak of and the purple colored leaves quickly fade to green.
 And it spreads.
 And spreads.
 And spreads.
 USDA Hardiness Zones Gooseneck Loosestrife 3 - 8 / Purple Leaved Loosestrife 3 - 9.

 06 of 10